huddy67/Morrill-Hudson-Portfolio/datamovement.md

 ![](9.png)
 ![](10.png)

-The next step was print the board
+The next step was to print the board

 #### 1. Show only the outline
 I hid all layers except the edge.cuts vector so I could focus solely on the board’s outer shape.